Republican Main Street Partnership

-The Republican Main Street Partnership is a nonprofit organization that was founded to raise funds to support politicians in the moderate wing of the Republican Party.
-As of 2024, the organization seems to be leaning away from its original centrist mission.
+The Republican Main Street Partnership is a nonprofit organization initially founded to raise funds for politicians on the moderate wing of the Republican Party.
+As of 2024, the organization has moved to the right.
 The Republican Main Street Partnership does not advocate for legislation but offers networking and mentorship opportunities and provides a forum for discussion.
-The partnership is affiliated with a super PAC called Defending Main Street.
-The partnership is also affiliated with the Republican Main Street Caucus, a Republican congressional member organization that takes pragmatic conservative positions.
+The partnership affiliates with a super PAC called Defending Main Street.
+The partnership also affiliates with the Main Street Caucus, a Republican congressional member organization that takes moderately conservative positions.

 History

 Formation and activity

 Rep. Amo Houghton of New York was the founder and chairman emeritus of the Republican Main Street Partnership.

-The partnership was formed following the 1994 United States House of Representatives elections in which conservative Republicans were swept into power.
-An informal discussion group formed by representatives Nancy Johnson, Steve Gunderson and Fred Upton later became an organized bloc intent on representing the moderate wing of the Republican Party.
+The partnership was formed following the 1994 United States House of Representatives elections in which conservative Republicans gained the House majority for the first time in 42 years.
+An informal discussion group formed by representatives Nancy Johnson, Steve Gunderson, and Fred Upton later became an organized bloc intent on representing the moderate wing of the Republican Party.
 The partnership has described itself as a "broad alliance of conservative, governing Republicans".

 In 2004, the Republican Main Street Partnership proposed changes that would have moved the Republican Party's platform regarding abortion and stem-cell research in a moderate direction.

-Members of Congress affiliated with the partnership have been challenged in Republican primaries by members from the Club for Growth, FreedomWorks and the Tea Party movement, among others.
+Members of Congress affiliated with the partnership have been challenged in Republican primaries by members from the Club for Growth, FreedomWorks, and the Tea Party movement, among others.
 The partnership had a notably adversarial relationship with the fiscally conservative Club for Growth.
 In 2011, however, the director of the partnership stated that the two groups had "'come to an understanding'".

-The partnership is affiliated with a super PAC called Defending Main Street.
+The partnership affiliates with a super PAC called Defending Main Street.

-Republican Main Street Caucus

-In September 2017, the Republican Main Street Caucus was formed with Pat Tiberi (OH–12) as chair.
-The caucus is a Republican congressional member organization that takes pragmatic conservative positions.
-Upon its formation, the caucus stated that it would prioritize "'strong, conservative principles related to economic and national security policy'".
-Tiberi added, "'We are focused on getting things done and delivering real results to the American people'".
-After Tiberi's resignation from the House in 2018, Rodney Davis (IL–13) took over duties as chair.